hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 7. It is possible to rollback transactions prepared by snapshot that failed without data from such snapshot.
    This is implemented using [XA protocol or workarounds](https://hazelcast.com/blog/transactional-connectors-in-hazelcast-jet/).

-TODO: update of `JobExecutionRecord` is not executed if the timestamp is older or the same.
-TODO: sometimes we need to force update - by artificially increasing timestamp?
-Or maybe then we can use `put`?

 ## Impact

 ### Job suspension

 TBD: job suspension creates snapshot.
 What if it is indeterminate?
-There are already some warnings in `Job.suspend()` docs.
+There are already some warnings in `Job.suspend()` docs that the job can be restarted instead of suspended.

 ### Job suspension on failure

-Job restart due to failed snapshot (indeterminate result of `SnapshotVerificationRecord` write) should not trigger yet another snapshot if `suspendOnFailure` is enabled.
+Job restart due to failed snapshot (indeterminate result of `JobExecutionRecord` write) should not trigger yet another snapshot if `suspendOnFailure` is enabled.

 ### Exported snapshots (Enterprise version)